imavdhoot/console-drawing/README.md

 ```bash
 Q
 ```

-* Description
-Should quit the program.
+> Description: Should quit the program.